 Sopaipillas can be eaten at any time of day.
 However, it is common to eat them during “once” (a snack that is eaten after 5 pm) and with a cup of tea.

-Brazo de reina is a delicious traditional Chilean dessert, consisting of a sponge roll filled with dulce de leche or fruit jam with icing sugar sprinkled on top.
+Brazo de reina is a delicious traditional dessert consisting of a sponge roll filled with dulce de leche or fruit jam with icing sugar sprinkled on top.

 This dessert is eaten throughout Chile, on any occasion, and in any season.